remotestorage/django-remotestorage/README.md

 	Problems here:

-	* oauth2app stores "scope" as a 255-char key, while paths can potentially be longer.
+	* oauth2app stores "scope" as a 255-char key, while paths / collection_names
+		can potentially be longer.
 		Upstream [pull request](https://github.com/hiidef/oauth2app/pull/31) to
 		specify field length was merged (as of 19.07.2012), so use any newer version with the large-enough OAUTH2_SCOPE_LENGTH parameter in settings.py (it